-2. Oral Examination.
 The following are required to pass:

 The oral examination score must be 70% or greater.
-A maximum of one remediation/supplemental assessment attempt on the oral examination will be offered.
-If a student fails the supplemental assessment, a course sub-committee of at least 3 people (made up of the Year Chair (or designate); Relevant Rotation Coordinator (or designate); and a Rotation Coordinator from a different rotation) will meet to determine a course of action, which may include either (1) a supplemental assessment, or (2) a FAILED rotation.
+A maximum of one remediation/supplemental assessment on the oral examination will be offered.
+If a student fails the supplemental assessment, the student will fail the rotation.
 A student may be deemed to have failed a rotation based on their clinical performance alone.